Booking Inquiry

 Diving Conditions:

-Micronesia began developing as a warm tropic Pacific dive destination about 35 years ago, mainly with fame of Truk Lagoon’s sunken wartime fleet.
-The Thorfinn introduced a new approach to diving Truk about 1981 and bridged the large gap to remote and beautiful outer island atolls of Truk, Yap, and Pohnpei States.
+Micronesia began developing as a warm tropic Pacific dive destination about 50 years ago, mainly with fame of Truk Lagoon’s sunken wartime fleet.
+The Thorfinn introduced a new approach to diving Truk about 1980 bridging the large gap to remote and beautiful outer island atolls of Truk, Yap, and Pohnpei States.
+Virgin atoll reefs provided a kaleidoscope of seldom seen species of fish, sharks, and coral in incredibly clear and warm waters.

 Visibility on Truk wrecks can vary from 40 -100 feet or 12-30m feet depending on location and prevailing conditions.
-Strong emphasis applies to all wrecks in Truk Lagoon being designated as historic monuments.
+Strong emphasis applies to Truk wrecks designated as historic monuments.
+Local law forbids disturbance or removal of artifacts from magnificent relics of war.

-Facilities & Comforts Aboard The SS Thorfinn:
+Facilities & Comforts Aboard Thorfinn:

-The Thorfinn provides fine live aboard accommodations, and an entire ship’s crew strive to maintain these standards.
+Thorfinn provides fine live aboard accommodations, and an entire ship’s crew strive to maintain these standards.

 This remote location is occasionally strained for some supplies due to shipping delays and other unforeseeable events.
 Some items of supply from local merchants are grown on the islands.
 Please realize this remote location can lack some popular food items at differing times between supply ship deliveries.